 The use of one or more of these hormones is referred to as Estrogen Replacement Therapy (ERT).

 Despite studies reporting the risks associated with synthetic hormones, conjugated equine estrogens remain the most frequently prescribed form of ERT.
 Published clinical trials have reported that the risk of breast cancer is increased by use of conjugated equine estrogens, and further increases when the synthetic progestin medroxyprogesterone acetate is added to the regimen.
+If you’re taking estrogen or other hormone replacement medications, you should also consider the important nutrients those medications may deplete, and potential supplements that you can take alongside your hormone therapy to maintain a healthy balance of both hormones and nutrients in your body.

 Testosterone and dehydroepiandrosterone (DHEA) may be added to a woman’s Hormone Replacement Therapy to minimize recalcitrant menopausal symptoms and further protect against osteoporosis, loss of immune function, obesity, and diabetes.
 A decline in serum testosterone is associated with hysterectomy, and there are age-related gender independent declines in DHEA and DHEA sulfate.
 Additionally, ERT may cause relative ovarian and adrenal androgen deficiency, creating a rationale for concurrent physiologic androgen replacement.